mirmoktadir/getx_standard/README.md

    ```
    flutter pub run flutter_native_splash:create
    ```
+- FCM: firebase has recently added (add flutter app) to your firebase which will make adding our flutter(android/ios) app to firebase take only 2 steps 🔥 but first you need to download [Firebase CLI](https://firebase.google.com/docs/cli?authuser=0&hl=en#install_the_firebase_cli) and in the terminal execute:
     ```
+    dart pub global activate flutterfire_cli
+    ```
+  then follow the firebase guid you will get command similar to this one
+    ```
+    flutterfire configure --project=flutter-firebase-YOUR_PROJECT_ID
+    ```
   and that's it! your project is now connected to firebase and fcm is up and ready to get notifications
+  ##### Important Note
+  IOS require few more steps from your side to recive fcm notifications follow the [Dcos](https://firebase.flutter.dev/docs/messaging/apple-integration/) steps and after that everything should be working fine from flutter side
 ## Quick Start
 - Responsive app: to make your app responsive you need to get advantage of using flutter_ScreenUtil so instead of using normal double values for height,width,radius..etc you need to use it like this
 -